ppy/osu-wiki/news/2022-09-27-changes-to-osu-taiko-sr-and-pp.md

 ## Next steps

-Future changes will involve rhythm (which hasn't been touched in these changes so far), and the introduction of  reading, an entirely new concept to osu!taiko performance points calculation, as well as many other large and small-scale changes.
+Future changes will involve rhythm (which hasn't been touched in these changes so far), and the introduction of a "reading" skill, an entirely new concept to osu!taiko performance points calculation, as well as many other large and small-scale changes.

 For people eager to dive into the technicalities of these upcoming changes, work-in-progress details are available [here](https://docs.google.com/document/d/1Z5GC4DMqOVzeIERMSK3qpQaqjq-sVnhbuoxAwy9qxDs/edit).
 If you would like to give feedback or help contribute, please join the [osu!dev Discord server](https://discord.gg/ppy) and direct your comments towards the `#difficulty-taiko` channel.